9. Scaling#

 9.2.
 Background#

 Surprisingly, little is written on scaling nonprofits.
-Overwhelmingly, a lot is written on scaling businesses, much of it breathless commentary about tech companies moving from a single founder to 1,000s of employees and their fireman’s pole connecting the second and third floors of their SOMA warehouse office.
+Overwhelmingly, a lot is written on scaling businesses; much of it breathless commentary about tech companies moving from a single founder to 1,000s of employees and how great the fireman’s pole at the SOMA office in San Francisco is.
 Few to none of this oevre is linked to forest health, with most articles focused on scaling tech startups and most exploring scaling nuts and bolts.

 9.2.1.
 Emotions#